Pinaki82/Tulu-C-IDE/README.md

 `:set timeout timeoutlen=4500`

 This means you get 4.5 sec to complete typing your instruction.
+The default was `:set timeout timeoutlen=-1` or, `:set timeout timeoutlen=100`

 In this approach, we take a few obvious advantages of that extended duration, but the only problem is when you have a very short shortcut such as `\t` you will have to wait for 4.5 sec to see the effect.
-But it is a trivial issue compared to the disadvantages of a short duration within which we would have to complete typing out the instruction.
+But it is a trivial issue compared to the disadvantages of a short duration within which we would have to complete typing out some long instructions.

 Here some plugins e.g., c-vim uses leader based shortcuts in Insert mode also.